Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 **You can rarely convert a [[Schengen visa]] to a residence permit**.[^16] You can't come to Germany on a tourist visa, then apply for a work visa, Blue Card or freelance visa.[^17] If you want a German residence permit, you must apply in your own country.

 **You can rarely extend a Schengen visa**.[^18] An *Ausländerbehörde* appointment does not extend your Schengen visa.[^19] You must leave Germany before your Schengen visa expires.
 You won't get a *[[Fiktionsbescheinigung]]* if you are on a Schengen visa.

+During your *Ausländerbehörde* appointment, the interviewer can give you a *[[Fiktionsbescheinigung]]*.
+This temporary residence permit lets you stay in Germany while you wait for your new residence permit.
+If you forgot some documents, the *[[Fiktionsbescheinigung]]* also gives you time to reapply.

 ## Questions and answers